-In the following schematic diagram for the preparation of hydrogen gas, what would happen if following changes are made?
+Question 43: In the following schematic diagram for the preparation of hydrogen gas, what would happen if following changes are made?

-- When zinc dust is taken instead of zinc granules to react with sulphuric acid, the hydrogen gas is formed.
-But the rate of reaction increases in the case of zinc dust compared to the zinc granules, because of increase in surface area because increase in surface are increases the rate of reaction.
+Answer: (a) When zinc dust is taken instead of zinc granules to react with sulphuric acid, the hydrogen gas is formed.
+But the rate of reaction increases in the case of zinc dust compared to the zinc granules, because of increase in surface area as increase in surface are increases the rate of reaction.
 Thus, when zinc dust is used in the place of zinc granules, hydrogen gas is produced at a faster rate.

-- Zinc granules give hydrogen gas; along with zinc chloride; when they react with hydrochloric acid.
+(b) Zinc granules give hydrogen gas; along with zinc chloride; when they react with hydrochloric acid.

 Zn + 2HCl ⇨ ZnCl2 + H2O